There are now 3 possible online modes for units:

-- Indicative assessments in this unit are as follows: (1) preparation of a resource package; (2) video analysis; and (3) microteaching and tutorial participation.
+- Indicative assessments in this unit are as follows: (1) curriculum area investigation; (2) preparation of teaching program; and (3) teaching strategy presentation.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the preparation of a resource package, video analysis, and microteaching and tutorial participation components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the curriculum area investigation, preparation of teaching program, and teaching strategy presentation components.

 Supplementary assessment is not available in this unit.

 - Unit rules